Discover Newburgh’s East End Historic District

 Now, Broadway is dotted with restaurants, markets, and family-owned small businesses in very affordable mixed use retail spaces.

-We recently detailed a successful retail business on Liberty, Cream, and a possible retail use for an old firehouse building on Broadway.
+We recently published a story about a successful retail business on Liberty, Cream; the story also covered the possible retail use for an old firehouse building on Broadway.

 Many of the buildings on Broadway are perfect candidates for the kind of retail success being enjoyed by Cream.